Steam car: Autocoast Vaporizer

-Ernest Kanzler, the owner of Autocoast, approached Ross (Skip) Hedrich began work in the fall of 1968 with the idea of installing a steam engine in Hedrich's 1964 Indy car for an attempt at the 1906 steam car record.
-Hedrich directed the program and Richard J. Smith consulted with Autocoast with his engine and steam generator system.
-The car was intended for the 1969 Bonneville speed week, but was made too heavy and wide for the power plant.
-Fortunately, an unexpected rain-storm made the salt flats too soggy, which made a credible excuse.
+In the fall of 1968, Ernest Kanzler, the owner of Autocoast, approached Ross(Skip) Hedrich with an ambitious project: to install a steam engine in Hedrich's 1964 Indy car in hopes of breaking the steam car speed record set in 1906.
+Hedrich took the lead on the project, while Richard J. Smith provided expertise on the engine and steam generator system for Autocoast.

+The team aimed to debut the car at the 1969 Bonneville Speed Week.
+However, the vehicle ended up being too heavy and wide for the steam engine's capabilities.
+As fate would have it, an unexpected rainstorm rendered the salt flats too soggy for racing, providing an unintentional but convenient excuse for the delay.